 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Peritoneal dialysis uses the lining of your belly (or peritoneal membrane) to filter your blood.
 Before you can begin peritoneal dialysis, your doctor will need to place a thin tube called a catheter in your belly.
 This is the dialysis access.

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter D922 in the search box to learn more about "Kidney Dialysis: Care Instructions."
+Enter D922 in the search box to learn more about "Kidney Dialysis: Care Instructions".

-© 2006-2016 Healthwise, Incorporated.
+© 2006-2022 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.